plone/documentation/docs/classic-ui/views.md

 ---
 myst:
   html_meta:
-    "description": "Rendering HTML pages in Plone using the Zope 3 view pattern" "property=og:description": "Rendering HTML pages in Plone using the Zope 3 view pattern."
+    "description": "Rendering HTML pages in Plone using the Zope view pattern" "property=og:description": "Rendering HTML pages in Plone using the Zope view pattern."
     "property=og:title": "Views"
-    "keywords": ""
+    "keywords": "views,browser view,templates"
 ---

 (classic-ui-views-label)=

 # Views

-Plone classic UI is using a *view* pattern to output dynamically generated HTML pages.

-*Views* are the basic elements of modern Python web frameworks.
-A view runs code to setup Python variables for a rendering template.
-Output is not limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.
+`Views` are the basic elements of modern Python web frameworks.
+A view runs code to setup Python variables for a rendering template.The output is not limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.

 Views are usually a combination of: